-

 Overview

-The importance attributed to the right of property ownership in the Greek legal system is explicitly and evidently guaranteed by the provisions of the Greek Constitution, according to which, property is under the protection of the State (Art.17 paragraph 1).
+The importance attributed to the right of property in the Greek legal system is explicitly guaranteed by the Greek Constitution, according to which, property is under the protection of the State (Art.17 paragraph 1).

-The rights deriving from the protection of property, however, must not be exercised to the detriment of the general interest, nor must they infringe the protection of the natural and cultural environment, which are also guaranteed by the Constitution (Articles 17 paragraph 1) & 24) in order to ensure the public interest and social peace.
+The rights deriving from the protection of property, however, must not be exercised to the detriment of the general interest, nor must they infringe the natural and cultural environment’ protection, which are also guaranteed by the Constitution (Articles 17 paragraph 1) & 24) in order to ensure the public interest and social peace.

-Multiple laws, and in particular the Civil Code – as recently amended by Law 4967/2022 to incorporate in its provisions on sales, regulations concerning contracts for the supply of digital content and digital services, but also concerning contracts for the sale of goods – ensure the creation, transfer, alteration, abolition, and protection of rights in rem and, in particular, the ownership of real estate property, which are developed in detail in the answers to the following questions.
-Specific mention and reference should be made to more recent laws, such as (a) Law 4759/2020 on the modernization of the Spatial Planning and Urban Planning Legislation, as amended by Law 4964/2022, and (b) Law 4821/2021 for the modernization of the Hellenic Cadastre, as amended by the provisions of Law 4934/2022, which introduces regulations concerning the creation of an electronic system for the interconnection of the Civil Registries with the Hellenic Cadastre, as well as the corrections of inaccurate initial registrations, which, by accelerating the completion of the cadastral process of all properties, the introduction of modern digital services, the Electronic Building Identity, together with a lot more regulations, enhance the security of transactions and ensure the confidence of citizens.
+Multiple laws, and in particular the Greek Civil Code – safeguard the creation, transfer, alteration, abolition, and protection of rights in rem and, in particular, the ownership of real estate property, (as analysed hereinbelow).
+Specific mention and reference should be made to (a) Law 4759/2020 on the modernization of the Spatial Planning and Urban Planning Legislation, as currently in force, and (b) Law 4821/2021 for the modernization of the Hellenic Cadastre, as currently in force, which introduces regulations concerning the creation of an electronic system for the interconnection of the Civil Registries with the Hellenic Cadastre, as well as the corrections of inaccurate initial registrations, which, by accelerating the completion of the cadastral process of all properties, the introduction of modern digital services, the Electronic Building Identity, in conjunction with additional regulations, enhance the transactions’ security of .

-It is also worth highlighting the great importance of the first National Climate Law of the country (Law 4936/2022), which aims to adapt to climate change, to ensure the gradual transition of the country to climate neutrality by 2050, but also to address the energy crisis and protect the environment, as well as Law 4951/2022 for the modernization of the licensing process of Renewable Energy Sources.
+It is also worth highlighting the great importance of the first National Climate Law (Law 4936/2022), which aims to adapt to climate change challenges, to ensure the gradual transition of Greece to climate neutrality by 2050, addressing also the energy crisis and environment’s protection, in conjunction with the Law 4951/2022 for the modernization of the licensing process of Renewable Energy Sources.

-The modernization of Greek legislation, in combination with, (a) the digitization of a quite large part of public sector procedures – through the launch of many electronic applications to facilitate citizens’ transactions, mainly tax and not only and (b) the reduction of real estate taxes and the increase of the tax-free amount on donations and parental benefits, gradually lead on the one hand to a strong demand for housing and a rise in rent amounts and on the other hand to a rise in real estate values and, in general, despite the fears and the global negative effects of the COVID-19 pandemic and the global energy crisis, continue to strengthen and create the conditions for an upward trajectory in the real estate market in Greece.
+The modernization of the Greek legislation, in combination with, (a) the digitisation of a quite large part of public sector procedures – through the launch of many electronic applications to facilitate citizens’ transactions, (mainly tax) and (b) the reduction of real estate taxes and the increase of the tax-free amount on gifts/donations and parental donations, gradually lead on the one hand to a strong demand for housing and a rise in rent amounts and on the other hand to a rise in real estate values.
+In general, despite the global negative effects of the COVID-19 pandemic and the global energy crisis, continue to strengthen and create the conditions for an upward trajectory in the real estate market in Greece.

 -